harshkumar742/zenith-db/README.md

 `replicate(filePath: string): void` - replicates the data to the given file path.

-`addIndex(field: string): void` - adds an index for the given field.

-`removeIndex(field: string): void` - removes the index for the given field.

 The `filePath` parameter in the constructor and the `replicate` function should be the path to the file where the data will be stored and replicated.
 The `query` parameter in the `query` function should be an object with the following properties:

 - `field` (string) - the field to search for.